 their health and wellbeing, and these must be discovered and

 adequately dealt with.

 -The changes in the anatomy and physiology of females caused by sex hormones throughout their lifetime offer nutritional challenges that may require special care.

+-Physical demands on females concerning reproductive function and child-bearing affect nutrition, appetite, and weight regulation.
 These may have both acute and long-term effects on their health.

-and the chance that they will seek unhealthy methods to lose weight.
+-Cultural and social factors stressing gender-specifi c roles, body shape, and weight in females increases their risk of eating disorders, and the chance that they will seek unhealthy methods to lose weight.

-which makes it diffi cult for them to manage their appetite and weight.
+- Neural and hormonal regulation of appetite varies between males and females and even among females at different stages in life, which makes it diffi cult for them to manage their appetite and weight.

 Body dissatisfaction and its’ impact on Nutrition: